 Does Noom Work?

 I filled out the initial information form for Noom (they require everyone to do this), and I put down my goal weight of 147 lbs (a loss of 25 lbs for me).
-It spit out an answer telling me I could reach that goal weight in 4 months using Noom – I laughed out loud…like a full on belly laugh.
+It spits out an answer telling me I could reach that goal weight in 4 months using Noom – I laughed out loud…like a full-on belly laugh.
 I thought the whole thing was a total scam – there was no way I was going to lose 25 pounds in 4 months.

 I signed up for the free trial just to see what magic Kool-Aid they were trying to sell.
+I basically started the program because I sort of wanted to prove them wrong…which is really weird.
+But we are all motivated in different ways!

 By April I had lost 25 lbs.
 I lost another 8 in April/May.
 So overall, I lost about 35 lbs.